-- 1) Set the fire by placing several layers of dry kindling wood into a criss-cross grid pattern on top of the grate bars.
-The use of two or three firelighters may assist in lighting the kindling. - 2) Fully open the primary and secondary air controls and light the firelighters and/or kindling wood. - 3) After the kindling has caught alight, you should almost close the fire door leaving it ajar by about 10mm.
+- 1) Set the fire by placing several layers of dry kindling wood into a criss-cross grid pattern on top of the grate bars, followed by a larger log, sited on top of the criss-crossed kindling.
+The use of two or three firelighters may assist in lighting, interspersed with the kindling. - 2) Fully open the primary and secondary air controls and light the firelighters and/or kindling wood. - 3) After the kindling has caught alight, you should almost close the fire door leaving it ajar by about 10mm.
 This will aid flue draw during the initial lighting of the fire. - 4) The flue temperature and draw should be established after five minutes and the kindling reduced to form an ember bed.
 Carefully load the stove with well seasoned wood and fully close the fire door. - 5) After ten minutes, fully close the primary air control and regulate the secondary air control to control the burn rate and maintain clear glass, typically by reducing to approximately half open.